HolyBlackCat/cpp-tutorials/language/02_basics/09_if_else.md

     std::cout << "Too young!\n";
 }
 ```
-Adding `;` here makes it seemingly ignore the condition and always execute the body.
+Adding `;` here makes `if` seemingly ignore the condition and always execute the body.
 Why?

 First of all, a lone `;` is a statement too, an **empty statement**.